Lost ancient palace appears in reservoir

 The team also found wall paintings in shades of red and blue, which were probably a common feature of palaces at the time but have rarely been found preserved.

-"Discovering wall paintings in Kemune is an archaeological sensation," she said.
+"Discovering wall paintings in Kemune is an archaeological sensation," she said in a press release.

+"Kemune is only the second site in the region where wall paintings of the Mittani period have been discovered," Puljiz told CNN in an email.

 Clay tablets found at the site have been sent to Germany for translation.